 - Developed LPC Indoor Worship COVID Safety Guidelines, as required by the above-mentioned framework for re-opening.
 This was approved by LPC Session on 04 August (See attachment);

-- Working with the LPC Property Committee, who recently (October) added touches faucets to the LPC bathrooms, and ordered and installed hand sanitizer dispensers;
+- Working with the LPC Property Committee, who during the winter added touches faucets to the LPC bathrooms, and ordered and installed hand sanitizer dispensers;

-- Coordinating with the LPC Worship and Music Committee, and members of the congregation, to offer small outdoor prayer and fellowship opportunities, like Wednesday morning prayers and the Martha and Mary gathering.
+- Coordinating with the LPC Worship and Music Committee, and members of the congregation, to offer outdoor prayer and fellowship opportunities during fair weather.